(Disclaimer: the below is based on hasty notes taken by a non-professional. Please do not rely exclusively on this information!)

 I had my best laugh of the week yesterday while listening to NPR.
 In a solemn voice, the presenter read out the recent Presidential tweet

 about “the very sacred election process.”
 I guffawed aloud upon hearing this.
 Thanks, Trump!

 Anway, I’m retiring my three-post March to Fascism tag.
 See, when I started it on January third, I really thought we all needed to keep a sharp and educated eye on the White House in order to recognize and call out signs of incipient despotism.
 That turned out to be totally untrue.
 A three-year-old under a blanket could recognize this administration’s incipient despotism.
 The lunacy of it all is in my face every single day from morning to night.
 I recommend VSB and Luvvie as commentators who can ease the pain for a few moments at a time by expressing our national predicament with concision, insight and outrage.

-It must be said, in the current political climate, that I don’t use “white supremacy” on this blog to mean explicit racism as espoused by the white nationalists who’ve rechristened themselves the alt-right.
-I use it in the accepted academic sense of
+It must be said, in the current political climate, that I don’t use “white supremacy” on this blog to mean explicit racism as espoused by the white nationalists who’ve rechristened themselves the alt-right

 a historically based, institutionally perpetuated system of exploitation and oppression of continents, nations and peoples of color by white peoples and nations of the European continent; for the purpose of maintaining and defending a system of wealth, power and privilege